sygnalgroup/knowledge/ONBOARDING.md

 ## Prerequisites

- To be able to complete this guide, you will need access to Slack and to github, if you don't let us know.
+ To be able to complete this guide, you will need access to Discord and to github, if you don't let us know.

 ## Getting Started
 #### Introduction